pschmitt/tmux-forsaken/README.md

 `forsaken-kill-empty-panes-key` or `forsaken-kill-windows-ttr-key`.

-They should contain the key that will be bound to respectively killing all empty panes and killig all windows right to the currently active one.
+They should contain the key that will be bound to respectively killing all empty panes and killig all windows on the right of the currently active one.

 ### Available options